What are Course Reserves?

 - Electronic course reserves = Course materials made available in an electronic format.
 Electronic course reserves are to be posted to a secure system as class reading.

-- For items that are already 'online' in the library catalog such as ebooks and evideos, instructors can simply provide students the link in Moodle.
+- For items that are already 'online' in the library catalog such as ebooks, evideos, and articles from ejournals, instructors can simply provide students the link in Moodle.

 Copyright and Fair Use Considerations for Reproduction